ElektraInitiative/PermaplanT/doc/tests/manual/protocol.md

 - Description: Check whether the maps background image is displayed correctly.
 - Preconditions:
   - A map has been created.
-  - The user has navigated to the map.
+  - The user has navigated to the map editor.
   - The base layer has to be selected as the active layer.
 - Test Steps:
   1. Select a base layer image.